acli/Coursera-subtitles/README.markdown

    a lot of work to fix.
 It can get so bad that it takes as long to try to fix it as to throw it away and start over.

-4. Avoid Universal Subtitles’ “upload transcript” function, and do not use it if *anyone* has uploaded a translation.
+4. Avoid Amara’ “upload transcript” function, and do not use it if *anyone* has uploaded a translation.
    Otherwise you will screw up the revision history and you will regret it afterwards.